flanfranco/itba-cde-tpf-python-applications/README.md

 ![Image of the Deployment](https://github.com/flanfranco/itba-cde-tpf-python-applications/blob/main/documentation/resources/images/04_raw_data_folder.png)

-2. Inserts the filter stock data to postgresql database using PostgresqlClient.
+2. Storing the filter stock data to postgresql database using PostgresqlClient.

 3. Getting the daily ticker data from postgresql database and generate the report using numpy.